Cobourg Peninsula - Australia's first Ramsar wetland. Photo - Elizabeth McCrudden

 - promote the conservation and wise use of wetlands.

 Join in on the day.
 Attend a seminar or festival, help with a revegetation project, go on a bird walk, and discover the many ways that you can take action in your own home and in your community.

-The stories in the two editions of Wetlands Australia for 2022 show the good work that people across the nation are taking to value, understand and protect Australia’s amazing wetlands.
+The stories in Wetlands Australia show the good work that people across the nation are taking to value, understand and protect Australia’s amazing wetlands.